Jose Altuve Player Props: Astros vs. Athletics

-On Saturday, Jose Altuve (coming off going 2-for-5 with a double) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+On Sunday, Jose Altuve (on the back of going 2-for-5 with a double) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be Luis Medina.
 First pitch is at 4:07 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last game against the Athletics.
+In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Athletics.

 Jose Altuve Game Info & Props vs. the Athletics